Perfect Gentleman (Wyclef Jean song)

 "Perfect Gentleman" is the third single released from Haitian rapper Wyclef Jean's second studio album, The Ecleftic: 2 Sides II a Book.
 It features a guest verse by rapper and co-writer Hope Harris.
 The song cites Chris Rock's spoken-word piece "No Sex (In the Champagne Room)".

 "Perfect Gentleman" was released in the United States on 30 January 2001 and reached number 21 on the Billboard Rhythmic Top 40 chart; it failed to chart on the Billboard Hot 100.
 Internationally, the song peaked within the top 10 in Denmark, Germany, Ireland, Norway, Sweden, and the United Kingdom.
-In the latter country, the song was certified platinum by the British Phonographic Industry (BPI).
+In the UK, the song was certified platinum by the British Phonographic Industry (BPI).

-Chart performance
+Commercial performance

 In the United Kingdom, "Perfect Gentleman" peaked at number four on the UK Singles Chart and spent a total of 20 weeks on the chart.
 In 2013, the song re-appeared on the chart at number 70.
 In December 2017, the single was certified platinum by the BPI, denoting sales and streams of 600,000 units in Britain.
-The song is certified gold in Sweden, where it reached number four as well.
+The song is certified gold in Sweden—where it reached number four as well—and in New Zealand, where it peaked at number 34.

 Music video

 The music video was shot in Washington, D.C., and features a scene outside The White House.
 The video shows Wyclef Jean in a large ballroom, performing the song to the crowd.
 It later features Jean as a college dean, outlining his plans for being the Perfect Gentleman.
-One of the songwriters, Harry Tait, makes a guest appearance in the video.
+Harry Tait makes a guest appearance in the video.